-The answer to the question “are all motherboards the same size?” is a resounding NO, not all motherboards are of the same size.
+The answer to the question, “are all motherboards the same size?” is a resounding NO; not all are the same size.
 Motherboards can vary drastically in terms of their physical dimensions.

 Some are small, whereas others are large.
 There is no universal motherboard size.

 The size of a motherboard is described by its official form factor standard.
-There are different motherboard form factor standards such as ATX and Mini ITX etc.
+Different motherboard form factor standards exist, such as ATX and Mini ITX.

-The size of the motherboard can have several ramifications on the way you build your PC.
-For instance, smaller motherboards can fit in compact cases and they do not have much expansion capability.
+The motherboard size can have several ramifications on how you build your PC.
+For instance, smaller motherboards can fit in compact cases with little expansion capability.

-Larger motherboards, on the other hand, require larger PC cases and offer greater degree of expandability.
+Larger motherboards, on the other hand, require more prominent PC cases and offer a greater degree of expandability.

-In the following text I will talk in detail about the different sizes of motherboards, what they are called and what their purpose is.
+In the following text, I will talk in detail about the different sizes of motherboards, what they are called, and their purpose.

-Motherboard form factor basically defines the physical shape and the dimensions of the board itself.
+The motherboard form factor defines the physical shape and the board’s dimensions.

-ATX was developed by Intel in 1995, where as the ITX form factor was developed by VIA Technologies in 2001.
+Intel developed ATX in 1995, whereas VIA Technologies developed the ITX form factor in 2001.

-These standards are designed in order to maintain the interchangeability of different parts of a computer such as the power supply, the ports, the case that it goes into etc.
+These standards are designed to maintain the interchangeability of different computer parts, such as the power supply, the ports, the case it goes into, etc.

-Both the ATX and the ITX share many similarities such as the main motherboard and the CPU power connectors as well as the expansion slot.
+The ATX and the ITX share many similarities, such as the main motherboard, the CPU power connectors, and the expansion slot.